 101,490 cases and 1,592 deaths, followed by Ramsey County with

 43,327 cases and 810 deaths, Dakota County with 36,619 cases and 394 deaths, and Anoka County with 33,496 cases and 391 deaths.

 Full data, including a breakdown of PCR and antigen test totals in some categories, can be found on MDH's website.

 The Minnesota Department of Health has said repeatedly that the number of lab-confirmed cases is only the "tip of the iceberg" when it comes to the true number of COVID-19 cases in the state.

 The state of Minnesota has set up a data portal at mn.gov/covid19.

-Wisconsin health officials say a total of 3,726 people have been hospitalized with complications from the coronavirus since the start of the pandemic, roughly 11% of the total number of people who have been diagnosed with the virus.
-Health officials say 2.4% of those testing positive have died.
+Wisconsin health officials say a total of 26,432 people have been hospitalized from the coronavirus since the start of the pandemic, about 4.7% of the total number of people who have been diagnosed with the virus.

 A more detailed breakdown of cases by county can be found on the DHS website.

 KARE 11’s coverage of the coronavirus is rooted in Facts, not Fear.
-Visit kare11.com/coronavirus for comprehensive coverage, find out what you need to know about the Midwest specifically, learn more about the symptoms, and keep tabs on the cases around the world here.
+Visit kare11.com/coronavirus for comprehensive coverage, and kare11.com/vaccine for answers to all of your questions about vaccines.
 Have a question?
 Text it to us at 763-797-7215.
 And get the latest coronavirus updates sent right to your inbox every morning.
 Subscribe to the KARE 11 Sunrise newsletter here.
-Help local families in need: www.kare11.com/give11.